How to become an usher: Aisha's story

 Meet Aisha, 24, from London.
-She works at the Young Vic Theatre as a theatre attendant.
+She works at the Young Vic Theatre as a front of house assistant, or usher.
 Part of our Bitesize world of work series.

 What is your job?

 I work at the Young Vic Theatre.
 I’m an usher, also known as front of house assistant.
 This involves showing people to their seats and if they’ve got a problem, I try to help.
 I talk a lot to the theatre-goers and sell programmes.

 I had to do a five-week course with Mencap to get the job.
 I did a group interview, then a one-to-one interview.
 Then I got the job.

 When I was younger I had meningitis, so I take longer to do things than other people, but I get there.
 One of my big struggles was my maths, but it’s got a lot better.
 Sometimes I see letters backwards.
 My reading and writing skills are not the best, but it’s OK.
 I like it when people write things down, so I know how to process it.

 What is it like to work with Aisha?

 Claudia, support worker: I started work with Aisha in May.
 She has dyslexia and dyscalculia, so we needed to work together to improve her communication, maths, and writing skills.
 One of the best things of working with Aisha is that you know what you get, because she will be open with you.
 We always say it’s not about your qualifications, but your commitment to the job.
 Aisha’s definitely given us that commitment.